Reflex Sympathetic Dystrophy (RSD) Syndrome

 - motor disability, with decreased ability to move affected body part

-How is RSD caused?
+How is RSD diagnosed?

 How is RSD treated?